Russia–NATO relations: Growth of post-Cold War cooperation (1990–2004)

 Soviet Foreign Minister Eduard Shevardnadze made a first visit to NATO Headquarters on 19 December 1989, followed by informal talks in 1990 between NATO and Soviet military leaders.
 In June 1990 the Message from Turnberry, often described as "the first step in the evolution of [modern] NATO-Russia relations", laid the foundation for future peace and cooperation.
-In July 1990, NATO Secretary-General Manfred Wörner visited Moscow to discuss future cooperation.
+In July 1990, NATO secretary-general Manfred Wörner visited Moscow to discuss future cooperation.
 In November 1990, the Soviet Union and NATO states signed the Treaty on Conventional Armed Forces in Europe.

 Formal contacts and cooperation between the newly founded Russian Federation and NATO began following the dissolution of the Soviet Union in 1991, within the framework of the North Atlantic Cooperation Council (later renamed Euro-Atlantic Partnership Council), and were further deepened as Russia joined the Partnership for Peace program on 22 June 1994.

 In September 1994, Yeltsin addressed the UN General Assembly and mentioned the role of the Conference on Security and Co-operation in Europe (CSCE) in European security.
 Russia had previously proposed increasing the role of the CSCE to the detriment of NATO.
 Yeltsin's national security aide Yuri Baturin noted that after the end of the Cold War, "the time of NATO has passed," and therefore the alliance "should change its mechanisms and goals taking into account Russia's military and political weight".
 Baturin believed that "a new mechanism of European security could be born from the combination of the CSCE and NATO, where the CSCE bodies would represent the political and diplomatic part, and NATO bodies would represent the military part".
 But Yeltsin himself did not make such a statement.

 Yeltsin had thought that the Partnership for Peace would be an alternative to NATO membership rather than a path to it, and after it was announced in December 1994 by NATO that this is not the case, he began to oppose eastward NATO enlargement.
 Yeltsin adopted opposition to NATO enlargement as official policy in 1995.
-However, he continued efforts to cooperate with NATO, including signing of the NATO–Russia Founding Act in 1997.
+However, he continued efforts to cooperate with NATO.
+In May 1995, after a visit by Clinton to Moscow during Russia's Victory Day celebration, Yeltsin believed Clinton would help his reelection campaign in 1996, which was his main concern.
+He then authorized Andrei Kozyrev to sign Russia's country cooperation program within the PfP.